reigenatk/rpg-game/devlog.md

 Haha ok my freaking bounds confiner had a collider on it.
 Not the first time I did that.

 But yeah, one more scene to go.
 Added some funny animations (mostly for kabowski), after I verify his schedule works, I will do Nikolai, and then just focus on all the content (cutscene, storyline, more characters, game progression etc.)

+# 10/29/22
+Fixed pathing bug, did lots of art yesterday, today did lots of debugging and verified the schedules for all 3 NPCs that I made so far.
+AKA, the transitions between scenes and all look good enough.
+So now I might start blindly making schedules without rly looking too closely at them.

+Todo is Nikolai's schedule next, and then probably start on the Day 2 go to sleep / dream and also maybe work on the bible study cutscene (classroom is completely drawn!)

+# 10/30/22

+Finished Nikolai schedule and anims

+Just for reference, Unity supports a [rich text scheme](http://digitalnativestudios.com/textmeshpro/docs/rich-text/) which I can use to spice up the dialogues that appear inside of Yarn Spinner's boxes.

+Go to `Day2_Brain_Exits_Lair` dialogue for an example.
+The only problem I have with this method is that it's quite verbose.
+I dunno if I'll do any animating text.
+Like the ones they had in Night in the Woods.
+It was super nice but it also seems like a lot of work.
+Maybe I focus now on the dialogue first then once everythings done, we come back to this problem.

+Now that we have all the NPCs for now, we can add `DialogueActivate` scripts to each, and so now the player can theoretically talk to them.
+I'm afraid they won't stop though so we gotta do some work there as well to make sure their animation stops and they talk to the player?

+Okay, big changes to some movement and dialogue related stuff.
+First off, **Dialogue nodes pause time now as well!** I couldn't find a good reason not to do this, the only reason I thought of was that we cannot have NPCs moving in the background now during our dialogues, which would've made the game feel more realistic I suppose.
+But its too much of a hassle.

+I also revamped the `DialogueActive` script onto the NPCs as mentioned above, required some changes but overall worked OK.
+You can now talk to NPCs **inside of running animations** and they will stop, look at you, and then once the dialogue is done, go back to doing what they were before.
+This is huge!

+Only problem is, right now talking to NPCs on the move is really buggy.
+For example, Becky is walking on the OutsideHouse scene.
+I talk to her, she turns to look at me, but after I finish the dialogue, she doesn't keep going on her merry way.
+She just get stuck there.
+Right now I'm not sure why this is happening, but I suspect the answer lies somewhere in NPCMovement so I will go look in there tomorrow.

+If I can't figure it out its not the end of the world, we can just make it so you can't talk to NPCs that are moving.
+But I would prefer you could, to make the game feel real.

+Also I setup a sort of "friendship points" system, using Nikolai as an example.
+Basically each character starts off at friendship score of 0, then if you are mean to them it goes to -1, -2 etc. and if you are nice it goes up.
+Caps at -2 and 2.
+Then depending on your score, you will get different dialogue from them.

+This sounds hard but isn't really with Yarn variables.
+The hard part is writing all the dialogue, but that shouldn't be too bad after I get the game setup properly.

+Didn't do much art today tbh.
+But still gotta do the Main Quad scene and then we'll be all good.
+Oh yeah, I also tested the transition between Day 2 sleeping and Day 3, so we're good to go.
+Made some changes to DarkScene as well.
+Overall super productive today :D

+# 10/31/22